akeneo/pim-helpcenter/content/md/products-super-power/how-to-manage-my-publications.md

 To check which products are published:

-1. Go to Enrich/Published products.
+1. Go to the Product grid
-1. The published product grid is the same as the product grid.
+1. Click on the "..." in the top right corner of the screen
+1. Select "Published products” in the dropdown

 ![image](../img/dummy.png)

 But some features will not be available on this grid:

-*   You will not be able to create a new product from this page,
+*   You will not be able to create a new product from this page
-*   You will not be able to delete any published products,
+*   You will not be able to delete any published products
-*   You will not be able to modify any published products.
+*   You will not be able to modify any published products

 The views are specific to the published product grid.
 Hence, the views of unpublished products are not shared with the grid of published products.